Baremetrics/calendar/README.md

   - The date to start the selection on for the calendar
 - end_date
   - The date to end the selection on for the calendar
+- same_day
+  - Allow selection of a single day range

 ---
 \* required